MDendura/Docs/aspnetcore/spa/angular.md

 };
 ```

 The `SupplyData` callback lets you pass arbitrary, per-request, JSON-serializable data (for example, strings, booleans, or numbers).
 Your *main.server.ts* code receives this as `params.data`.
 For example, the preceding code sample passes a boolean value as `params.data.isHttpsRequest` into the `createServerRenderer` callback.
 You can pass this to other parts of your app in any way supported by Angular.
-For example, see how that file passes the `BASE_URL` value to any component whose constructor is declared to receive it.
+For example, see how *main.server.ts* passes the `BASE_URL` value to any component whose constructor is declared to receive it.

 ### Drawbacks of SSR